Freaky/checkrestart/README.md

 # DESCRIPTION

-The **checkrestart** command searches for processes without associated executable or library paths, implying a software upgrade has replaced them since it was started.
+The **checkrestart** command attempts to find processes that need restarting following a software upgrade, as indicated by their underlying executable or shared libraries no longer appearing on disk.

-**checkrestart** does not perform any system changes itself - it is strictly informational.
+**checkrestart** does not perform any system changes itself &#8212; it is strictly informational and best-effort (See the *BUGS* section).
 It is the responsibility of the system administrator to interpret the results and take any necessary action.

-For system-wide checks, **checkrestart** should be executed as the superuser to allow it access to global virtual memory mappings.
+For full system-wide checks, **checkrestart** should be executed as the superuser to allow it access to global virtual memory mappings.

 The following options are available: